Native Americans in United States elections: National elections

 What further illustrates this is, is that earlier research from 1979 and 1982 shows that Native Americans, in some areas more or less than others, were not very party rigid.
 Some specific tribes, such as the Navajo, have even historically preferred the Republican Party, though this has changed as well.
 Between 1984 and 1996, support for the Democratic Party never went below 75% (an increase from an average of 66% between 1970 and 1982).
 In general, Native Americans in all-Native precincts are more likely to vote more Democratic than in mixed or all-white precincts.
 More recent exit polls show that Natives had initially been more willing to break for Donald Trump in the 2016 election, which is an apparent increase from four years prior, when Mitt Romney was the Republican candidate.
-However, the Native vote made historic leaps in going handily to Joe Biden the next election.
+However, while the Native vote swung towards Joe Biden the next election, securing Arizona for the Democrats, NPR reported that Native Americans voted for Trump over Biden nationwide (albeit narrowly) by 52% to 45%.
 Republican and conservative politics tends to fare better with Natives in more mixed settings, namely more rural precincts, as seen in elections as recent as 2020.
+Exit poll data in the 2024 election reported Native Americans broke heavily towards Trump, voting for him by a margin of 68% to 31% against his Democratic opponent Kamala Harris, and that 17 Native American-majority counties flipped Republican in 2024.
+By contrast, a month after the election, data from the 2024 American Electorate Voter Poll with a larger sample size found that 57% and 39% of Native Americans voted for Harris and for Trump respectively.

 Though a majority of Native American voters support the Democratic Party, the dominant political ideology among Natives is more complex.
 Exit polls and research over time illustrate that Natives tend to be political moderates and hold traditional values.
 New Mexico studies showed, for example, that Native voters there value "egalitarian, liberal care for the less fortunate", but also "self-determination and libertarianism".
 This specific study also says that they value "Reaganism".